A Surprise in the Oven

 Listen while you read along!
 Thanks to Elderberry Tales

 Once upon a time a plump old woman name Tante Adela lived in French Canada.
-She lived all alone with her big grey cat and the cows in her barn.
+She lived alone with her big grey cat and the cows in her barn.

 Surprise in the Oven